Prawirdani/Golang-data-structures/readme.md

 ## Golang Data Structures
-Data structure and algorithm with golang.
+Data structure and algorithm with golang, some of these may not implement in proper way, i make it simpler for the sake of education and easy to understand.
 Currently available:
 - Data structures:
 	- Stack
 	- Queue
 	- Singly Linked list
 	- Binary Search Tree
+	- Graph (Adjency Matrix)
 - Sorting algorithms:
 	- Bubble sort